How can the "Request Files" feature on OneDrive be useful in your organization and why does this feature improve your security?

 - Your Request files are ready now; you can use and share the provided link (via mail for example) and/or share it directly by specifying the mail addresses of the recipients

 If you specify recipient(s), the behavior will not be the same for the user that performs the upload (see Upload files as recipient part)

 You will find the procedure and more on the following Microsoft support:

 As a recipient, if the invitation was sent directly via OneDrive, you should receive an email like this one:

-- Select file(s) to be uploaded; the next behavior changes in accordance with the invitation with recipient(s) (left screenshot) or with no recipient specified (right screenshot)
+- Select file(s) to be uploaded; the next behavior changes in accordance with the invitation with the recipient(s) (left screenshot) or with no recipient specified (right screenshot)

 - Click on Upload

-Result from the requester side
+The result from the requester side

 As a requester, each time someone uploads file(s) via the link Request Files, an email is sent for notification.

 Even if several files were uploaded, only the first one is mentioned into the mail